androw72/setup_instruction_spark_ereader/README.md

 __Run the ereader example:__

-Copy -e-reader.cpp and EPD.cpp to the core-firmware/src and EPD.h, EReader.h, and picture.h to core-
+Copy -e-reader.cpp and EPD.cpp to the core-firmware/src and EPD.h, EReader.h, and picture.h to core-firmware/inc folder.

-firmware/inc folder.

 Start the serial monitor  and submit a character to trigger the program to start.